dexter957/ngrams_detection/README.md

 This task searches for all the appearing n-grams in a block of text.
 Its result is a line with all the appearing n-grams, in order of appearance, separated by the "|" character.
 If no n-gram is found, a "-1" is printed instead. <br>
 Instruction: Q block_of_text
 #### F Signifier
 The F instruction signifies the end of a batch of A, D and Q instructions.
-At the current version of the project it has no functional value.
+At the first version of the project it has no functional value.
 However it is later used for a Top-K query of the most common results in the queries of one batch.

 ### Trie Node
 Each nnode represents a word of an n-gram.
 The structure contains the word, either by array or pointer depending the version of the trie node, an array of children trie nodes, the following word on an n-gram, the size of the array, the occupied number of slots on the array and a flag which turns true when the node is a final node of an n-gram. <br>